-Baneyx earned a doctoral degree in chemical engineering from the University of Texas at Austin, was a postdoctoral researcher at DuPont and joined the UW faculty in 1992.
+Dr. Baneyx earned a doctoral degree in chemical engineering from the University of Texas at Austin.
+He was a postdoctoral researcher at DuPont before joining the University of Washington faculty in 1992.

 Forest Bohrer joined CoMotion in May of 2014, focusing on innovations in chemistry, materials, and engineering.
 His portfolio includes technologies in the fields of sensors, functional coatings, clean energy, and organic electronics.
 He received his PhD in inorganic chemistry from the University of California, San Diego, studying organic semiconductors for chemical sensing and organic field effect transistor (OFET) development.
 As a senior scientist in advanced development for aerospace, defense, and marine markets at TE Connectivity, he developed nanocarbon conductors, chemical sensors for hydrazines and aerospace fuels, and selective metallization processes for electromagnetic interference (EMI) shielding, sensing, and conformal antennas.
 He earned a BS in chemistry from the University of California, Davis.